 Ways to check the balance on your FSA card

 - Use the provider app

 The reason?
 Your FSA card is linked directly to your FSA.
-But here's the deal, FSA cards are slightly different than standard debit cards and come with their own set of rules.
-Here's what you'll want to keep in mind.
+But here's the deal: FSA cards are different from standard debit cards and come with their own set of rules.
+Here's what you'll want to keep in mind: